ucodery/ucodery/README.md

 :studio_microphone: Speaker and teacher of Open Source and Computers

 :computer: Engineer at [@ActiveState](https://github.com/ActiveState) as a Python specialist.
-I help them build better language cores and packages for a variety of languages, Python among them
+I help them build better language cores and packages for a variety of programming ecosystems, Python among them

 ## You can find some of my Conference Talks here